caseyg/awesome/TOPICS.md

 *   [lowdefy/lowdefy](https://github.com/lowdefy/lowdefy) - Build apps that AI can generate, humans can review, and teams can maintain.
 Config that works between code and natural language.

-*   [Budibase/budibase](https://github.com/Budibase/budibase) - Build AI Agents the easy way.
-Supports PostgreSQL, MySQL, MariaDB, MSSQL, MongoDB, Rest API, Docker, K8s, and more 🚀  AI Workflow toolkit
+*   [Budibase/budibase](https://github.com/Budibase/budibase) - AI agents that run your operations.
+Model agnostic.

 ## low-code-framework